Line of Duty season 6: When is the release date, who is in the cast and is there a trailer?

-It was recently revealed that the likes of Ted Hastings, Kate Fleming and Steve Arnott will be returning to our screens with another series of Line Of Duty.
+A brand new video has revealed the likes of Ted Hastings, Kate Fleming and Steve Arnott will be returning to our screens with another series of Line Of Duty this year.

-And despite there previously being a two year gap between seasons, director Jed Mercurio has revealed police anti-corruption unit AC-12 could be back sooner than expected.
+Despite there previously being a two year gap between seasons, the police anti-corruption unit AC-12 is back for another dramatic season in 2020.

 So when will the BBC drama air, who is in the cast and how did season five end?